Baqend/guide/src/index.md

 DB.log.debug('The value %d is greater then %d', 10, 5, {val1: 10, val2: 5});
 ```

-**NOTE:** App logs can be inserted by everyone by default, to restrict log insertion you can change the insert permission
+**Note:** App logs can be inserted by everyone by default, to restrict log insertion you can change the insert permission
 of the AppLog class in the dashboard.

 ## Access logs